 The goal was to see if we could deliver water to the most people in the least expensive way.

 Seeking to build upon the pilot program’s success, AJA Charitable Foundation is again partnering with UNICEF to expand manual drilling operations across Guinea.
 The next phase of the project aims to drill new boreholes in 167 villages and retrofit 20 existing wells with solar-powered pumping systems which not only allow sustainable access to water at greater depths, but can also contribute electricity to nearby schools and health centers.

 This next phase is expected to create, and in the case of retrofitted wells greatly improve, access to clean water for at least 210,000 people.

 Water is a human right.
-Thanks to Astrachan’s generous support, UNICEF is delivering safe, clean water to thousands of children in Guinea.
+Thanks to Astrachan’s generous support, through Water for Guinea, UNICEF is delivering safe, clean water to thousands of children in Guinea.
 And if the results thus far are any indication, millions around the world stand to benefit in the future.

 To learn more about the impact of the first phase of this project, watch the short video below: